 Lower frequency bands provide wider coverage because they can penetrate objects effectively and thus travel further, including inside buildings.
 However, they tend to have relatively poor capacity capabilities because this spectrum is in limited supply so only narrow bands tend to be available.

-Contrastingly, higher frequency bands provide poor coverage as the signals are weakened, or even stopped, by obstacles such as buildings.
+Contrastingly, higher frequency bands don't provide as good coverage as the signals are weakened or even stopped by obstacles such as buildings.
 However, they tend to have greater capacity because there is a larger supply of high frequency spectrum making it easier to create broad frequency bands, allowing more information to be carried.